Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Simulation Studies

 Next we examine the performance of SVCI in recovering the clusters of coefficients.
-Table~\ref{tab1-2} reports the Rand index for each of the SVCI estimates $\hat{\bbeta}_1$, $\hat{\bbeta}_2$ and $\hat{\bbeta}_0$ averaged over 100 simulations, using the $5$-NN graph and setting $\mathtt{nd}=n$.
-The Rand index measures the proportion of pairs consisting of a true parameter and the corresponding estimated parameter that agree by virtue of belonging either to the same cluster or to different clusters.
+Table~\ref{tab1-2} reports the Rand index for each of the SVCI estimates $\hat{\bbeta}_1$, $\hat{\bbeta}_2$ and $\hat{\bbeta}_0$ averaged over 100 simulations, using the $5$-NN graph and setting $\mathtt{nd}^2=m$.
+Rand index measures the proportion of pairs consisting of a true parameter and the corresponding estimated parameter that agree by virtue of belonging either to the same cluster or to different clusters.
 Overall, SVCI achieves an accurate cluster recovery result, evidenced by the relatively high Rand index value ranging from 0.73 to 0.93 in all settings.
 We also find that SVCI-LPL surpasses SVCI-PL in detecting spatial clusters.
 Finally, an interesting observation is that $\hat{\bbeta}_0$ has a lower Rand index value than both $\hat{\bbeta}_1$ and $\hat{\bbeta}_2$, which might be the consequence of having more clusters in the true function of $\bbeta_0$.

 Finally we check the sensitivity of the model performance to the number of dummy points.
-We fix $n=1600$ and consider three different numbers of dummy points denoted by $\mathtt{nd}$.
-Table~\ref{tab2} presents the averaged $MISE_{\beta}$ and the associated computation time over $100$ simulations.
-For the Poisson likelihood, the default choice suggested in the \texttt{R} package \texttt{spatstat} is $\mathtt{nd}\approx4n$.
-In our experiments, however, as presented in Table~\ref{tab2}, both SVCI-PL and SVCI-LRL achieve the minimal $MISE_{\beta}$ when $\mathtt{nd}=40^2$, i.e. when the number of dummy points equals the number of points.
-Weighing the trade-off between computation efficiency and estimation accuracy, we recommend to use $\mathtt{nd}\approx n$ in practice.
+We fix $m=1600$ and consider three different numbers of dummy points denoted by $\mathtt{nd}^2$.
+Table~\ref{tab2} presents the averaged $\text{MISE}_{\beta}$ and the associated computation time over $100$ simulations.
+For the Poisson likelihood, the default choice suggested in the \texttt{R} package \texttt{spatstat} is $\mathtt{nd}^2\approx4m$.
+In our experiments, however, as presented in Table~\ref{tab2}, both SVCI-PL and SVCI-LRL achieve the minimal $\text{MISE}_{\beta}$ when $\mathtt{nd}^2=60^2$, i.e. when the number of dummy points roughly equals the number of points.
+Moreover, based on the results in Table~\ref{tab2}, we observe that when $\mathtt{nd}^2$ is not too large, both SVCI-PL and SVCI-LRL seem to achieve a smaller $\text{MISE}_{\beta}$ but at a higher computation cost as $\mathtt{nd}^2$ increases.
+Weighing the trade-off between computation efficiency and estimation accuracy, we recommend to use $\mathtt{nd}^2\approx m$ in practice.